StrataFoundation/strata/packages/docs/blog/2021-12-21-governance/index.md

 Click the dots, then create new governance

+You should be on a new page.
+This is your **realm page**.
+Bookmark this.

 ![Create New Governance](./create-new.png)

 Select Program, and fill out your program information.
 You can also fill out voting threshold information: